Mr Sowerberry: Film, theatre and television

 English adaptations of the novel have included numerous actors, some well known, in the character of Mr Sowerberry.
 The earliest known motion picture version of Frank Lloyd's 1922 production placed the American actor Nelson McDowell in the role.
 David Lean created some very atmospheric settings in his movie version Oliver Twist which featured Gibb McLaughlin as Mr Sowerberry.

 With the advent of television it was inevitable that the classic tale become a miniseries and in 1962 the BBC enlisted the talents of Donald Eccles to play the role of the undertaker.

 In 1960 the novel Oliver Twist was further adapted by Lionel Bart as the musical Oliver! which premiered in the West End.
 The original cast included the Australian Barry Humphries in the role.
 The character was given a first name of Henry and a minor singing role with the song, 'That's Your Funeral'.
 Oliver! was brought to Broadway in 1963 and later revived in 1984.

 Following the success of the theatrical musical presentation, a motion picture version of that adaptation was produced in 1968 with Leonard Rossiter as Mr Sowerberry.
 In this portrayal the undertaker's cool, and sometimes cruel, traits are largely underplayed and are replaced by his fondness for intoxicating drink.
 This is in line with Bart's adaptation of the original novel.

 In the 1982 made-for-TV movie version, Mr Sowerberry is portrayed by Philip Locke and three years later by Raymond Witch in another BBC series.
-In the latter, Sowerberry is pleasantly disposed to Oliver and sees him as a promising apprentice until the incident with Noah Claypole.
+In the latter, Sowerberry is pleasantly disposed to Oliver and sees him as a promising apprentice until the incident with Noah Claypole, who bullies Oliver out of jealousy.

 In 1994, Oliver! was revived at the Palladium Theatre in London and again in 2009.

 Roger Lloyd-Pack played Sowerberry in the ITV Network miniseries of the Dickens novel in 1999.

 The 2005, Roman Polanski production enlisted the services of Michael Heath as the undertaker.

 In the 2007 BBC television adaptation he is played by John Sessions.

 In December 2008, Oliver! was revived at the Theatre Royal, Drury Lane, London with Julian Bleach playing both Sowerberry and Grimwig.
+Ashley Artus played Sowerberry for Sir Cameron Mackintosh in the UK tour.